Generic Name: budesonide inhalation (byoo DES oh nide)

 Seek emergency medical attention or call the Poison Help line at 1-800-222-1222.

-What should I avoid while taking budesonide inhalation?
+What should I avoid while using budesonide inhalation?

 Avoid getting budesonide inhalation in your eyes.